 Jack has served as CFO for emerging companies including NextBio. a big-data genomics company, Motiv Power Systems, a commercial electric vehicle company, and ForteBio, a private life sciences technology company.
 Previously, he held leadership positions at public and private companies including IPWireless and Lumitrend, both of which yielded successful exits.

 Previously in his career, Jack held several senior positions with Becton Dickinson & Company including Vice President Worldwide Marketing and was an Engagement Manager with McKinsey & Company, where he focused on healthcare.

 In addition to his entrepreneurial pursuits, Jack is a Lecturer in Entrepreneurship at Stanford University.
 He holds an AB in Engineering Sciences from Dartmouth College and an MBA from Stanford University.

 Jordanna is an investor, technologist, and entrepreneur.
 She has invested in areas including big data, predictive analytics, healthcare, and engineering design, and has taken an active role in moving several companies from ideation to commercialization.

 Previously, Jordanna was the founding Director of Development at bluemountain.com, where she led development teams and designed and implemented monetization strategies that resulted in several spin-off companies.
 In 1999, she founded Lucidity Inc., an early peer-to-peer payment platform.
 She served on the board of Provide Commerce through its IPO and 2006 acquisition.
 Her background also includes several years of consulting related to emerging technologies and security.

 Jordanna holds a Sc.M. from the Harvard-MIT Division of Health Sciences and Technology, an MBA from MIT Sloan School of Management, and an A.B. from Harvard University in Physics and Mathematics.

 While a student, she gained a tremendous appreciation for the front-lines of applied science through her experiences as a Research Assistant in nanotechnology, in behavioral economics, and in Artificial Intelligence.

 DR. RAYMOND LEVITT

-Dr. Raymond Levitt, Kumagai Professor of Engineering at Stanford University, recalled to active duty 50% time, and Director of the Global Projects Center at Stanford.
+Dr. Raymond Levitt is Kumagai Professor of Engineering Emeritus at Stanford University, recalled to active duty 50% time, and Director of the Global Projects Center at Stanford.
 He teaches classes and conducts research on organization, governance and entrepreneurship in Stanford's Sustainable Design and Construction program.
 He served as Chair of Stanford’s Faculty Senate from 2012-13.